anpham6/android-docs/source/methods/squared.rst

 .. function:: prefetch(type[, all, ...targets])

   Downloads assets to a memory cache which can be used by an |Application| framework.
-Provides cross-origin support for CSS.
+Provides cross-origin support for *CSS*.

   :param string type: *css* | *javascript* | *image* | *svg*
   :param boolean all: (:sub:`optional (targets)`) Accept request from any origin